ang-uio/Text-Mining/episodes/12-collocations.md

      (',', 'and')]

-> ## Task: Change the code above to display collocations in the inaugural speeches filtered
-> after stopwords, punctuation and single digits have been removed.
+> ## Task: Change the code above to display collocations in the inaugural speeches after stopwords, punctuation and single digits have been removed.
 >
 > > ## Answer
 > > ~~~python